HammerSeb/xDimer/README.md

 #### Calculating emission spectra

-Emission spectra can be calculated in semi-classical or quantummechanical manner.
-To calculate semiclassical emission spectra use
+Emission spectra can be calculated by a semi-classical or quantum-mechanical approach.
+To calculate semi-classical emission spectra use
 ```python
 spectra = xdimer.semiclassical_emission(E, temp, dimer)
 ```
-where `E` is of `ndarray`-type and defines the energy-axis over which the energy is calculated.
+where `E` is of `ndarray`-type and defines the energy axis over which the emission is calculated.
 The temperatures for which the spectra are calcualted are given by `temp` either as a `list` of several temperatures or a single temperature value as a `float`.
 The `dimer` is an instance of `dimer_system` (`dimer` can also be a `list`, see [API reference](#semiclassicalemission)).
-The function [`semiclassical_emission`](#semiclassicalemission) returns either a `dictonary` if the temperature input was given as a list of several values, or a `ndarray` if only one temperature value was provided.
+The function [`semiclassical_emission`](#semiclassicalemission) returns either a `dictonary`, if the temperature input was given as a list of several values, or a `ndarray` if only one temperature value was provided.
 The return variable is compased as follows

 >**For a single temperature value:**
 >`emission` is an array of the form